jwsmith24/bridge-todo/journal.md

 daily work tasks, etc).
 Todo lists have many todo items.

 Wrote the DDL to initialize the table in a Flyway migration file and wired up matching entities.

+## Part 2
+`toBeVisible()` over `toBeInDocument()` so we know it's actually being rendered on the page

+Expanded the Todo type to include an option assignee and have a point value